TMSMultiLab/TMSMultiLab/Branding/readme.md

-icons and images for the TMSMultiLab branding
+icons and images for the TMSMultiLab branding & any other affiliations used in the wiki

-The html colour code is #008fff
+The html colour code for TMSMultiLab is #008fff